 In order to apply for the Edward S. Roth Scholarship, applicants must be graduating high school seniors, current full-time undergraduate or graduate students enrolled in manufacturing engineering.
 Must have and maintain a minimum 3.0 GPA.
 Preferences will be given to students demonstrating financial need, minority students and students participating in a Co-Op program.
 Must be seeking a [...]
 More

 The goal of the EPP Undergraduate Scholars Program is to increase the number of students who undertake course work and graduate with degrees in targeted academic fields integral to NOAA's mission.
 This program targets students who have completed their sophomore year, attending minority serving institutions (MSIs), and have recently declared, or about to declare a major in atmospheric, oceanic, or [...]
 More

-Eligibility: -Applicant must be an African-American male -Graduating senior from a District #205 public high school -With a GPA of at least 2.9 -Who has been involved in community service and volunteerism -Shares Era's values including the importance of family, [...]
+The purpose of the Era L. and Frances L. Walker Scholarship is to provide educational resources for African-American males to pursue higher education.
+Applicants must be a graduating senior from a District #205 public high school with a minimum 2.9 GPA.
+Students must have been involved in community service and volunteerism and share Era's values including the importance of family, service to [...]
 More

 The ESA Foundation scholarships are offered for full-time undergraduate study at accredited four-year colleges and universities in the USA.
 Up to 30 scholarships of $3,000 each will be awarded annually, 15 to graduating high school seniors and 15 to current college students.
 Women and minority students are eligible to apply, so long as they are U.S. citizens and have a minimum 2.75 GPA.
 Students [...]
 More